Giving preschool children the opportunity to learn in another language.

 The below map shows the location of services participating in the language program and the language being offered.

-View participating services in Excel and search by language (xlsx - 28.02kb).
+View participating services in Excel and search by language (xlsx - 27.97kb).

-A further 30 services have been selected to deliver an Aboriginal language program.
-We are currently working closely with the Victorian Aboriginal Education Association Incorporated and the Victorian Aboriginal Corporation for Languages to ensure protocols are followed in consulting with community and seeking Traditional Owner permissions and endorsement for the language program.
+We are currently working closely with the Victorian Aboriginal Education Association Incorporated and the Victorian Aboriginal Corporation for Languages to ensure protocols are followed in consulting with community and seeking Traditional Owner permissions and endorsement for Aboriginal language programs.

 Benefits of learning a language in the early years